Southern Heights Light Railway: Route

 The first true station with goods services, Westerham Hill, would have been in South Street (the actual hill is away to the south).
 Here, the line would have turned west to the second true station at Tatsfield.
 The fact that two out of three of the true stations proposed for the line were so close together is an indication that the focus of the scheme was very much on the Biggin Hill - Tatsfield suburban development.
 Beyond Tatsfield would have been the route's summit, at Botley Hill (the highest point on the North Downs).

 The route would then have followed the Croydon Road (the present B269) to Chelsham for Warlingham Halt around Chelsham Road -this was a long stretch without any stop proposed.
 The third true station would have been at Hamsey Green, where the line would have crossed the Limpsfield Road (B269).
-Minchley Wood Halt would have been around the west end of Mitchley Hill, near the junction with the A2022, and would have been substantially nearer the old village of Sanderstead than the SR station of the same name.
+Mitchley Wood Halt would have been around the west end of Mitchley Hill, near the junction with the A2022, and would have been substantially nearer the old village of Sanderstead than the SR station of the same name.
 Mitchley Wood survives mostly intact as a semi-natural ancient woodland.
 From there, the route would have hugged the slope of Purley Downs, cutting through the golf course to descend to the junction with the SR's Oxted line.

 The actual junction was to have been at the bridge carrying Purley Downs Road over the Oxted line, and unlike at Orpington this junction would have been on the level.